AlessioGFerraioli/synthetic-aml-great/be_great/readme.md

 In this way, the compound sentences will be made up of of just features that do not take the value ```0```.

 <ins>Disclaimer</ins>: I know this is a patchy way of doing this, but again, I’m justing writing it to work in my specific case; it could be expanded and generalized.

-I also know that it would be a hundred times better to not hard code the bad word, but having it as a parameter to pass to the fit function, so it could be specified at runtime, and also if no bad word is passed the fit function would behave as usual.
-Taking into consideration the fact that a model trained in this way will also need a special function for sampling (```sample2```, see “Sampling”), probably a better solution would be to create a variation for the GReaT class altogether, so that when initializing the model, you could choose whether or not to pass a bad word, and the sample function would work accordingly.
+__ToDo__: it would be a hundred times better to not hard code the bad word, but having it as a parameter to pass to the fit function, so it could be specified at runtime, and if no bad word is passed the fit function would behave as usual.
+Taking into consideration the fact that a model trained in this way will also need a special function for sampling (see “Sampling”), probably a better solution would be to create a variation for the GReaT class altogether, so that when initializing the model, you could choose whether or not to pass a bad word, and the sample function would work accordingly.

 ## Sampling
 ### Original Workflow